eranda1985/Xamarin-AzureAD-StarterKit/README.md

 # Introduction
 This is a stater-kit to begin work with Azure Auth functionality in Xamarin Apps.
-Azure AD is an indentity provider framework that'll allow signing-in regardless of the organisation or where you are.
+Azure AD is an indentity provider which allows signing-in with your organisation credentials (single-tenant) or multiple other credentials (multi-tenant).
 All things related to authenticating users will be handled by Azure AD.
 As well, it's got SSO (Single-Sing-On) built-in.

 # Prerequisites